 Universities are not all the same.
-Northwood University is a different academic community.
+Northwood University is a unique academic institution and we welcome you to our special community!

 At Northwood, we are deeply committed to the principles of free enterprise, individual freedom, entrepreneurial leadership, and ethics.
 We welcome students from around the world who are committed to personal responsibility, entrepreneurialism, ethical behavior, and who want to contribute to a more free and prosperous world, by promoting and leveraging the global, diverse, and multi-cultural nature of private enterprise.